meltano/sdk/docs/stream_maps.md

 **A:** These two are _generally_ identical - and will only differ in cases like the above where the key_properties is manually overridden or nullified by the user of the tap.
 Tap developers configures the `primary_keys` for each tap where applicable, but they do not control if the user will override `key_properties` behavior when initializing the stream.
-Primary keys describes the nature of the upstream data as known by the source system.
+Primary keys describe the nature of the upstream data as known by the source system.
 However, either through manual catalog manipulation and/or by setting stream map transformations, the in-flight dedupe keys (`key_properties`) may be overridden or nullified by the user at any time.

 Additionally, some targets do not support primary key distinctions, and there are valid use cases to intentionally unset the `key_properties` in an extract-load pipeline.
 For instance, it is common to intentionally nullify key properties to triggering
-"append-only" loading behavior in the target, as is required for certain types of historical reporting.
-This does not change the underlying nature of the upstream `primary_key` configuration in the upstream data, only how it will be landed or deduped in the downstream source.
+"append-only" loading behavior in certain targets, as may be required for historical reporting.
+This does not change the underlying nature of the `primary_key` configuration in the upstream source data, only how it will be landed or deduped in the downstream source.

 ## Aliasing a stream using `__alias__`